Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 4. Pileated Woodpecker

 The Pileated Woodpecker is quite popular because of its loud noise, which one can hear from kilometers away.
 It is extremely loud and boisterous.
-Even with its noisy nature, this bird is timid and a rare sight.
+This bird is timid and a rare sight despite its noisy nature.

 Even though it has a bright red crest that makes it almost immediately recognizable, they are not all that common in New Jersey, which is one reason local birdwatchers get so excited when they see one.